zenecture/neuroflow/README.md

   )
 ```

-Let's use beloved gnuplot to come up with a plot of our error function over time:
+We can use beloved gnuplot to come up with a nice plot of our error function over time:

 ```bash
 gnuplot> set style line 1 lc rgb '#0060ad' lt 1 lw 1 pt 7 ps 0.5